RitzyMage/comic-cms/CONTRIBUTING.md

 Even better, fix it yourself in a fork of this repo and create a pull request.
 Please see the style guide (STYLE.md) for coding guidelines.

 I will review pull requests and may give you feedback that I want fixed before merging it.

+Also see the code of conduct (CONDUCT.md) for details.